Quarto website 2

 Let’s create a new page for your site.
 If you already have an idea for a page that you would like to add to your site, you can go with that.
 Otherwise, you can follow along with my example, which will be a page about research projects on a personal website.

-• An “about page”, for which about.qmd is the source.
+is the source. - An “about page”, for which

 Unlike last week, make sure the “Use visual markdown editor” box is checked, and then click the “Create Empty Document” button in the bottom left.